 - Many had passive income streams such as property income or side hustles

-Even if FIRE isn’t on your radar, getting your personal finances in order so you are able to eventually retire with enough in your nest egg is key.
+Even if FIRE isn’t on your radar, reading these early retirement blogs can help you retire with enough in your nest egg.
 Max out your 401k, save more, spend less, and think about how you can live more intentionally.

 I have so much respect for the bloggers who started with just an idea to live life the way they saw fit, and not conform to societal norms about the proper retirement age.
 They worked hard to save, invest, and make sure they were on track to meet their goals.
 They all had regular jobs they were unhappy with, and wanted more out of life.